Generative AI at Work

+Our results also highlight the longer-term incentive challenges raised by the adoption of AI systems.
+In our data, top workers increase their adherence to AI recommendations, even though those recommendations marginally decrease the quality of their conversations.
+Yet, with fewer original contributions from the most skilled workers, future iterations of the AI model may be less effective in solving new problems.
+Our work therefore raises questions about whether and how workers should be compensated for the data they provide for training AI systems.

-Our paper is related to a large literature on the impact of various forms of technological adoption on worker productivity and the organization of work \citep[e.g.][]{rosen1981, autorComputingInequalityHave1998, atheystern2002, bres2002, bartel2007, acemoglu2007, hoffman2018, bloom2014, michaelsHasIctPolarized2014, garicano2015, acemogluRobotsJobsEvidence2020}.
-Many of these studies, particularly those focused on information technologies, find evidence that IT complements higher-skill workers \citep{akermanSkillComplementarityBroadband2015,taniguchiICTCapitalSkillComplementarity2022}. \citet{bartel2007} shows that firms that adopt IT tend to use more skilled labor and increase skill requirements for their workers. \citet{acemogluRobotsJobsEvidence2020} study the diffusion of robots and find that the negative employment effects of robots are most pronounced for workers in blue-collar occupations and those with less than a college education.
+Our paper is related to a large literature on the impact of technological adoption on worker productivity and the organization of work \citep[e.g.][]{rosen1981, autorComputingInequalityHave1998, atheystern2002, bres2002, bartel2007, acemoglu2007, hoffman2018, bloom2014, michaelsHasIctPolarized2014, garicano2015, acemogluRobotsJobsEvidence2020, feltenOccupationalHeterogeneityExposure2023}.
+Many of these studies, particularly those focused on information technologies, find evidence that IT complements higher-skill or more-educated workers \citep{akermanSkillComplementarityBroadband2015,taniguchiICTCapitalSkillComplementarity2022}.
+For instance, \citet{bartel2007} finds that firms that adopt IT tend to use more skilled labor and is associated with increased skill requirements for machine operators in valve manufacturing.
+Other research compares workers with different degrees of educational attainment between occupations; \citet{acemogluRobotsJobsEvidence2020} study the diffusion of robots and finds that the negative effects of robots on employment are most pronounced for workers in blue-collar occupations and those with fewer than a college education.